steventhanna/Argot/README.md

 Parse documentation from codebases into markdown for easy doc creation.
 Argot is inspired by the traditional JavaDoc system.

+## Motivation
+Maintaining large systems in differenet languages brings its own set of unique challenges, especially when maintaining documentation for those systems.
+Different documentation systems degrade the overall quality of the codebase, while hindering the productivity of developers.
+Argot attempts to rectify this by providing a single documentation style that can support any language, and dumps the resultant documentation to Markdown.

+## The Name?
+The defintion of argot is "the jaron or slang of a particular group or class".
+Seems like a pretty fitting name for a documentation system.

 ## Argot in Action
 Check out [Argot's Wiki](https://github.com/steventhanna/Argot/wiki) where Argot is run against this repo.